 Sometimes it’s hard to set a full gate, but you can use a half gate.
 It may be really useful and it looks like this.

 Another strong formation is called pincers.

 Those rules and shapes are not enough to win with good Draughts player.
 But you can raise your playing level if you watch your position and see those patterns during game.
 Using these formations for effective attack is a bit different story, but I will write about it soon.

-- Draughts tutorial: Introduction to shots on devilish example
+- International Draughts tutorial p.
+3. Introduction to shots on devilish example